 Mrs Street is passionate about Economics and in particular the issue of the gender gap and under-representation of women in Economics.
-She is currently completing research at Durham University into the importance of diversity within the field - as economists hold key influential roles within areas such as government a gender-balance would reflect the society which that government represents.
+She has recently completed a Master's degree at Durham University on diversity within the field - as economists hold key influential roles within areas such as government, a gender-balance would reflect the society which that government represents.
 Reflecting the opinion of Stephanie Flanders, Senior Executive Editor for Economics at Bloomberg, “Economics is far too important to be left to one half of the population”.
 Whilst she particularly champions the study of Economics, Mrs Street is determined to ensure that all the girls in The 6 are given every opportunity and encouragement in their studies allowing them to pursue successful careers and take their place in world of work.

 The 6 is a thriving, inclusive and friendly environment where the girls are encouraged to realise their ambitions and move forward as confident women.
 Honesty, integrity and common sense are at the